☕️ Proudly built in Atlanta, GA

 At this point, I've lost track of the number of different iterations of my personal websites I've created.

 This past week while integrating Zapier and Webflow, I became surprised to learn that updating reference and multi-reference fields did not work right out of the box.
-After spending more time than I wanted on it, I was able to make it work for both single reference and multi-reference.
-This post is only about multi-reference as single-reference is actually "easier."

 The Product Hunt Maker's Festival 2019 No-Code edition was a blast to work on a a great challenge to all makers.

 Let me preface this by saying I am not a designer, I am a developer at heart.
 My "design process" is usually taking Bootstrap or Foundation and applying it to my latest project to get a pretty basic design.

 A couple months ago, Harvy launched to the world after spending a couple weeks as a prototype and a very simple minimal viable product.
 After the launch, there was a little fanfare with some small bursts in traffic that helped validate the idea enough for me to continue working on development.

 When you are deep into a workout, whether it is your final half mile of a run, last repetition of your squat, or last minute of your AMRAP, what pushes you to finish?
 What is it that you dig into to keep you going?